 Colorado Mesa University offers a certificate and a minor in Geographic Information Science and Technology.
 The courses are open to all students interested in broadening their knowledge and enhancing job-related skills in a rapidly expanding market of computer-based technology.
 The multidisciplinary nature of geographic information science and technology allows students from a wide variety of fields to participate in this exciting program.

 There is a strong demand for people who are trained in geographic information science and technology and this certificate assists students in securing jobs in this rapidly growing field.
-GIS/GPS can be used for cartography, business, biology, geology, environmental science, history, archeology and criminal justice.
+GIS/GPS can be used for cartography, geology, business, biology, environmental science, history, archaeology and criminal justice.

 Department of Physical and Environmental Sciences

 Introduction to maps as tools for communication and analysis of locationally-related information.

 GIST 321 Introduction to Remote Sensing2 Credits

 Fundamentals of remotely sensed data, with emphasis on processing and interpretation of Landsat satellite imagery.
 Two one-hour lectures and one two-hour laboratory per week.

 GIST 321L Introduction to Remote Sensing Laboratory1 Credit

 GIST 332 Introduction to Geographic Information Systems2 Credits